MamunKhan71/Boi-Bazaar/README.md

 10. **Custom Shape Bar Chart**: Explore your reading progress with our Pages to Read page, featuring a custom shape bar chart.
 Visualize the total pages of books against their names, providing insights into your reading journey.

+## Characteristics:

+- **User-Friendly Interface**: Boi-Bazaar offers an intuitive interface that makes browsing and shopping for books a delightful experience.
+- **Extensive Book Collection**: With a vast array of books categorized into various genres and topics, users can easily find their desired titles.
+- **Interactive Book Details**: Detailed book pages provide users with comprehensive information about each book, aiding in informed decision-making.
+- **Seamless Navigation**: Whether on desktop or mobile devices, users can effortlessly navigate through the website, enhancing usability.
+- **Engaging Visuals**: The website's design incorporates visually appealing elements that captivate users and enhance their browsing experience.

 ## Technology Stack:

 - HTML